June's Outstanding Performer

 U.S. Space Force Sgt.
-Justin Raymond King Minimo, a Client Systems Supervisor from the 21st Communications Squadron, is Space Base Delta 1’s Outstanding Performer for June at Peterson Space Force Base, Colorado, June 7, 2023.
-Minimo has served in the Air Force for 13 years.
-His goals are to make sure that the people he works with are taken care of and to focus on his personal interests and hobbies.
-(U.S. Space Force photo by Airman 1st Class Justin Todd)
+Justin Raymond King Minimo, a Client Systems Supervisor from the 21st Communications Squadron, is Space Base Delta 1’s Outstanding Performer for June.

 |Date Taken: